10 Different Types of Allen Keys

 key ring sets are basic L-shaped Hex or Toque keys mounted on a key ring with a spring retaining clip, allowing them to be removed and replaced easily.

-Also, they come in sets of six to 10 tools which are color coded so their purpose can quickly identify them.
 For example, one type may be yellow for cutting pipes and another blue for removing screws or nails.

 Steel quality determines how well it will resist corrosion due to moisture exposure.
 Stainless steel resists corrosion better than chrome vanadium or carbon steel Allen keys.